jay-pm/Machine-Learning/README.md

 1. Missing data
 Why bother about missing data?
   - how you handle missing values can introduce bias, so handling it appropriately will reduce that probability.
   - Most ML algorithms require complete data (else an error is generated)
+Note: the best approach is to try out all below techniques for filling missing value and adopt the one which has **least impact on variance of dataset**.

   - Omission (removing rows or columns can remove too much of data)
     - remove rows >> .dropna(axis=0)